thibault-cne/thibault-cne/README.md

 # 🤾🏼‍♂️ Thibault Cheneviere

 I'm Thibault Cheneviere, a student in IT at TELECOM Nancy.
 I'm interested in all technologies especially cli development in C or Rust.
 I'm also interested in cybersecurity.
-I participate in some CTF such as GreHack or TRACS and I also practice on [root-me](https://www.root-me.org/Thib-681376?lang=fr&var_mode=calcul).
+I participated in various Capture The Flag (CTF), such as GreHack or TRACS.
+I also practice on [root-me](https://www.root-me.org/Thib-681376?lang=fr&var_mode=calcul).

 ---